zentity-io/zentity-io.github.io/docs/rest-apis/resolution-api.md

 **Example Request**

-This example request resolves a `person` identified by a `name`, a `dob`, and two `phone` values, while limiting the search to one index called `users_index` ane two resolvers called `name_dob` and `name_phone`.
+This example request resolves a `person` identified by a `name`, a `dob`, and two `phone` values, while limiting the search to one index called `users_index` and two resolvers called `name_dob` and `name_phone`.
 The request passes a param called `fuzziness` to the `phone` attribute, which can be referenced in any matcher clause that uses the `fuzziness` param.
 Note that an attribute can accept either an array of values or an object with the values specified in a field called `"values"`.
 It's also valid to specify an attribute with no values but to override the default params, such as to format the results of any date attributes in the response.

 Read the **[input specification](/docs/entity-resolution/input-specification)** for complete details about the structure of a request.